LennartFr/2019-7-18-LL-Blockchain-SF/README.md

 Until now...

-# News: cross-border multi-currency payments and remittances!
+# Important Use Case: cross-border multi-currency payments and remittances!

 ## IBM Blockchain World Wire:
 Built on the Stellar Protocol